-At the beginning, there’s hope.
+At the beginning when you fall in love, there’s hope.
 It’s all sweetness and light and loveliness…

 “It’s more like every electron in every atom in the universe paused, breathed in deeply, assessed the situation, and then reversed its course, spinning backward, or the other way, which was the right way all along.
 And afterward, the universe was exactly the same, but infinitely more right.”